 About Rob

-Rob is a Certified Interpretive Guide and Certified Wilderness First Responder.
-He studied Outdoor Recreation Leadership & Management at Northern Michigan University.
+Rob is a Certified Interpretive Guide with the National Association for Interpretation and a Certified Wilderness First Responder.
+He studied Outdoor Recreation Leadership Management at Northern Michigan University.

 About Matt